 Rentable square feet is defined as the usable square feet plus a portion of the building’s common space.

 The portion of common space attributed to a specific tenant is calculated by taking their pro-rata share of the building’s total square footage.
-For example, if a tenant leases 10,000 SF in a 100,000 SF building, 10% of the building’s common space will be attributed to that tenant.
+For example, if a tenant leases 10,000 square feet in a 100,000-square-foot building, 10% of the building’s common space will be attributed to that tenant.

 This does not mean the tenant will only be allowed to use 10% of the space, but rather that 10% of the common area square footage will be added on to the tenant’s square footage number in the lease.

 Rentable square feet is used to determine your annual base rent expense.
-To do this calculation, simply multiply your rentable square feet with your annual base rental rate.
+To do this calculation, simply multiply your rentable square feet by your annual base rental rate.